ENJOY 2 MIN READ

 In our previous post, we outlined what branding means and how important branding is to any business.
-Branding being a vital tool to the success of any business has to be approached with the necessary knowledge and skill.
-The honors lie on every entrepreneur to determine the perfect type of branding for his or her business.
+Branding is a vital tool for the success of any business has to be approached with the necessary knowledge and skill.
+The honours lie on every entrepreneur to determine the perfect type of branding for his or her business.

 There are many forms of branding one can choose from ranging from corporate branding, personal branding, employer branding, cause branding, cultural branding, spirit branding amongst others.
 Choosing the right type of branding from the list is very important for a successful branding experience.

-Corporate branding however employs this same ideology but adds more to it by giving the product a higher level of attention and commitment.
-Most often than not, people mistaken corporate branding as just a process of changing a company’s logo, color, design and slogan.
+Corporate branding, however, employs this same ideology but adds more to it by giving the product a higher level of attention and commitment.
+Most often than not, people have mistaken corporate branding as just a process of changing a company’s logo, colour, design and slogan.

-[Tweet “Corporate branding is a business deal of work which requires more skills and activities than just a change in logo and color.”]
+[Tweet “Corporate branding is a business deal of work which requires more skills and activities than just a change in logo and colour.”]

 Corporate brands such as Multimedia, Tobinco Pharmaceuticals, Fidelity Bank and Ernest Chemists, just to mention but a few are good examples to think of.
 One of the financial powerhouses in Ghana – The EIB Network with Nathan Kwabena Ayisi (Bola Ray) as the CEO has in recent times acquired a vast number of companies across the country.
 They have adopted such companies with great success within a very short time frame.